Security and Compliance

 GRAX fully adheres to Salesforce's field and encrypted visibility settings.
 If a field is hidden from a user of your Salesforce org, they are unable to view that data in GRAX in any capacity.
 If fields are encrypted in Salesforce, GRAX must have the related permissions to view that data before it can back it up or modify it.

-The GRAX application can be run in a number of public cloud providers.
-GRAX utilizes AWS as a primary infrastructure provider, but also supports customer-managed installations in Azure and GCP.
+The GRAX app can be run in a number of public cloud providers.
+GRAX uses AWS as a primary infrastructure provider, but also supports customer-managed installations in Azure and GCP.
 For the underlying security and compliance documentation for those platforms, please refer to the relevant provider's documentation.

-All data is encrypted in-flight with TLS 1.2 and encrypted at rest with each provider's standard data storage encryption (i.e. AWS's AES-256).
+All data is encrypted in-flight with TLS 1.2 and encrypted at rest with each provider's standard data storage encryption (that is AWS's AES-256).

-The GRAX application server only processes and responds to HTTPS requests.
-HTTP requests will be ignored/rejected.
+The GRAX app server only processes and responds to HTTPS requests.
+HTTP requests are ignored/rejected.

-GRAX utilizes the application database for storage of the configuration values that control connections to storage and Salesforce as well as licensing information.
-It is recommended that the entire database storage volume be encrypted by default; regardless, GRAX encrypts the secrets additionally before they are stored in the database.
-This means that even users with access to the database cannot read those values without the key utilized by the GRAX application.
+GRAX uses the app database for storage of the configuration values that control connections to storage and Salesforce as well as licensing information. it's recommended that the entire database storage volume be encrypted by default; regardless, GRAX encrypts the secrets additionally before they are stored in the database.
+This means that even users with access to the database cannot read those values without the key utilized by the GRAX app.

 In the Salesforce Managed Package, GRAX uses a Protected Custom Setting inside Salesforce to store tokens required for authentication.
 This is recommended practice as part of the Secure Coding Guidelines provided by Salesforce.